konturio/disaster-ninja-fe/src/core/logical_layers/renderers/stylesConfigs/mcda/calculations/readme.md

 # calculateLayerPipeline unit tests

-`calculateLayerPiple.test.ts` makes sure that MCDA axis (aka "MCDA layer") scores are calculated correctly.
+`calculateLayerPipline.test.ts` makes sure that MCDA axis (aka "MCDA layer") scores are calculated correctly.

 The tests use `testData/calculateLayerPipeline.testdata.csv` file to get the parameters and expected values.
 Each row of the CSV file contains MCDA axis parameters and expected scores for every transformation function.